commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ### Molecular Network

-Screenshots of your molecular network and of some clusters of interest.
+Two molecular networks were performed by GNPS.
-The molecular network is link to the [GNPS job](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=d9eb8151a9f5459dad892bb449ccc95a).
+The first molecular network is linked to the [GNPS job n°1](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=d9eb8151a9f5459dad892bb449ccc95a) and the second molecular network is linked to the [GNPS job n°2](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=10d92d779bd741d09af035b2e89d7bad)

 Link to the GNPS identification table.